caoquyenis/capstone-project/README.md

 #### Scope

 * I would like to see if the airport is ennough for the US city's population.
 The stakeholder can decide to invest more budget if that airport is not enough.
-* Use redshift to store structered data from raw source.
+* Use redshift to store structered data from ast import JoinedStr from raw source.
 Then, we can analysis.

 #### Describe and Gather Data
 * In this project, I will use 2 dataset: us-cities-demograpics & airport-codes.
 2 files were upload on S3 bucket.